-

 Promising Young Woman

-Read more: Promising Young WomanAn explosive device, bubble-gum-wrapped in vivacious rom-com feels, this is an ancient tale of womanhood desecrated – a female gaze extraordinaire, on men who abuse trust, and women who enable them.
-Its manner more belonging to Mesopotamian myth, evoking the goddess of love and war, rather than any sociopathic femme fatale trope in cinema. ★★★★★
+Read more: Promising Young WomanAn explosive device, bubble-gum-wrapped in vivacious rom-com feels, an ancient tale of womanhood desecrated, a female gaze extraordinaire — on men who abuse trust, and women who enable them.
+More a Mesopotamian myth, evoking the goddess of love and war, rather than any sociopathic femme fatale trope in cinema. ★★★★★

 -